cjnaz/cjnfuncs/resourcelock.md

 The resource_lock class keeps track of whether the current code/process has acquired the lock, and appropriately handles releasing the lock, on request.

-Any number of named locks may be created to handle whatever lockout scenarios your application may require.
+Any number of named locks may be created to handle whatever lockout scenarios your application may require.  resourcelock may also be used as semaphore mechanism between scripts, or by using the cli to control code execution in a script.

 ## Example